 Recycling Metals

-The Institute of Cemeteries and Crematorium Management (ICCM) announced, in December 2023, that the Recycling of Metals scheme in partnership with Orthometals, has donated in excess of £19,112,000.00 to bereavement charities in the United Kingdom.
+The Institute of Cemeteries and Crematorium Management (ICCM) announced, in February 2025, that the Recycling of Metals scheme in partnership with Orthometals, has donated in excess of £22 million pounds to charities in the United Kingdom.

 Mortlake Crematorium Nominated Charities have been: